UnexomWid/playfair/README.md

 There is no way to create a DRM which can't be reverse-engineered.
 With enough effort, it can be done.

 The question shouldn't be `Is it uncrackable?`, but instead `How much effort does it take to crack, and is it worth it?`.

+Playfair employs low-level black magic to ensure that your client will not get away with not paying.

 Playfair is **good enough**, meaning that your average client, even with the most advanced JavaScript knowledge, stands almost no chance in figuring out what's happening.
 This is because Playfair relies heavily on machine code, and therefore also requires non-Javascript reverse-engineering skills.